-CISER is the largest manufacturer of fasteners in Latin America.
-It has a production capacity of 60,000 tons/year and 27,000 products grouped into 503 lines to supply 20,000 customers in over 20 countries.
-The Company employees approximately 1,520 employees spread between the CISER, Joinville (SC), and CISER Automotive in Sarzedo (MG).
+Ciser is the largest manufacturer of fasteners in Latin America.
+It has 27,000 products grouped into 503 lines to supply 20,000 customers in over 25 countries.
+The Company employees approximately 1,900 employees spread between the Ciser, in Araquari and Joinville (SC), and Ciser Automotive in Sarzedo (MG).
 The Company also has a distribution center located in Joinville.

 The company, founded in 1959, invests in technological innovation with an incentives program for university students and carries out environmental responsibility initiatives.